Do you accept walk-ins?

 We try to ensure a higher quality of care here than most other places offer.
 We take the time to examine animals before surgeries, run bloodwork so we know they can be safely put under anesthetic, and use high quality anesthetics.
 There is a technician monitoring your pet the entire time they are under for a procedure.
-We have equipment set up to monitor heart rates, oxygen levels, breathing rates and blood pressure.
-We might cost more, but we believe that your pet’s safety is of the highest importance.
+We have equipment set up to monitor heart rates, oxygen levels, breathing rates, temperature, ECG and blood pressure.
+We believe that your pet’s safety is of the highest importance.
 Being an AAHA accredited facility means having the best for your pet.

 Why does my pet need its blood pressure taken?

 Pets can become hypertensive and suffer from high blood pressure just like us.
 Hypertension can lead to other serious medical problems if left untreated.
 We recommend blood pressure measurements for older cats especially since high pressure can often lead to blindness.